lokalized/lokalized-java/README.md

 #### Natural Language Keys

-For example: `"I read {[bookCount}} books."`
+For example: `"I read {{bookCount}} books."`

+##### Pros

-* **Pro** Any developer can create a key by writing a phrase in her native language - no need to coordinate with others or choose arbitrary names
+* Any developer can create a key by writing a phrase in her native language - no need to coordinate with others or choose arbitrary names
-* **Pro** Placeholders are encoded directly in the key and serve as "automatic" documentation for translators
+* Placeholders are encoded directly in the key and serve as "automatic" documentation for translators
-* **Pro** There is always a sensible default fallback in the event that a translation is missing
+* There is always a sensible default fallback in the event that a translation is missing

+##### Cons

-* **Con** Context is lost; the same text on one screen might have a completely different meaning on another
+* Context is lost; the same text on one screen might have a completely different meaning on another
-* **Con** Not suited for large amounts of text, like a software licensing agreement
+* Not suited for large amounts of text, like a software licensing agreement
-* **Con** Small changes to text require updating every strings file since keys are not "constant"
+* Small changes to text require updating every strings file since keys are not "constant"

 #### Contextual Keys

 For example: `"screen.profile.books-read"`

+##### Pros

-* **Pro** It is possible to specifically target app components, which enforces translation context
+* It is possible to specifically target app components, which enforces translation context
-* **Pro** Perfect for big chunks of text like legal disclaimers
+* Perfect for big chunks of text like legal disclaimers
-* **Pro** "Constant" keys means translations can change without affecting code
+* "Constant" keys means translations can change without affecting code

+##### Cons

-* **Con** You must come up with names for every key and cross-reference in your localized strings files
+* You must come up with names for every key and cross-reference in your localized strings files
-* **Con** Placeholders are not encoded in the key and must be communicated to translators through some other mechanism
+* Placeholders are not encoded in the key and must be communicated to translators through some other mechanism
-* **Con** Requires diligent recordkeeping and inter-team communication ("are our iOS and Android apps using the same keys or are we duplicating effort?")
+* Requires diligent recordkeeping and inter-team communication ("are our iOS and Android apps using the same keys or are we duplicating effort?")
-* **Con** There is no default language fallback if no translation is present; users will see your contextual key onscreen
+* There is no default language fallback if no translation is present; users will see your contextual key onscreen

 #### Or - Mix Both!